 Fokker Dr.I Dreidecker

-The fuselage construction is welded steel tubing wire braced, sides clad in plywood, and the entire structure covered with fabric.
-All three wings are the same basic design and are primarily made of fabric-covered wood.
-Control surfaces and tail are fabric-covered welded steel frames.
+The fuselage of the Fokker Dr.I is constructed from welded steel tubing supported by wire bracing.
+The sides are covered in plywood, and the entire structure is wrapped in fabric.
+All three wings share the same basic design, primarily made of wood covered with fabric.
+The control surfaces and tail are also constructed from fabric-covered welded steel frames.

-The Fokker Dr.I used a single Oberursel Ur.II 9-cylinder air-cooled rotary piston engine driving a two-bladed fixed-pitch wooden propeller.
-The armament consisted of two machine guns mounted atop the nose synchronised to fire through the propellor arc.
+The Fokker Dr.I was powered by a single Oberursel Ur.II 9-cylinder air-cooled rotary piston engine, which drove a two-bladed fixed-pitch wooden propeller.
+Its armament consisted of two machine guns mounted atop the nose, synchronised to fire through the propeller arc.

 In stock